-Valley Behavioral Health System provides a variety of treatment options for a variety of different mental illnesses, including conduct disorder.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides a variety of treatment options for a variety of different mental illnesses, including conduct disorder.
 We offer acute inpatient programs that will help children and adolescents suffering from conduct disorder learn to modify their behaviors so they can re-enter society with the confidence needed to go on to lead successful and happy lives.
-Valley Behavioral is located in the beautiful Arkansas River Valley and we offer private rooms to each one of our clients.
+Our behavioral health rehab center is located in the beautiful Arkansas River Valley and we offer private rooms to each one of our clients.
 At Valley Behavioral, our caring staff will ensure that each and every patient is provided with individualized care designed specifically to meet his or her unique needs.
 The effects of conduct disorder do not have to continue to affect you and your child.
-You can get the help that you need at Valley Behavioral Health.
+You can get the help that you need at our mental health rehab center.

 Watching your child acting out in the devious and defiant nature characterized by conduct disorder can be debilitating.
 You’ve probably experienced a wide array of emotions, from extreme sadness to anger.
 You may feel as though that you caused your child to develop the conduct disorder and feel responsible for their actions.
 You might be questioning whether or not your child’s behaviors are severe enough to justify a diagnosis of conduct disorder.
 Here are some examples of symptoms that adolescents with conduct disorder may exhibit: